DD, Aged 17

 Chelsea - 14 years old

 I stuck my head round the door in the room mum was in, and she looked really ill.
 I couldn't understand what was happening - one minute my mum was fine and the next she was ill. more...

 Clair - aged 14

 Something I wish is I could just have one more day with my dad! - to tell him how much I love him and how sorry I am for all the bad things I have said and done to him! more...

 For some of you it may be most important to make contact and share experiences with other teenagers in similar situations.
-Because we are concerned about the safety risks of chat rooms on the internet, we have decided not to offer this feature.
-However, you can link up with others in the discussion forum in the 'Support' section.
+You can 'talk' to others in the discussion forum in the 'Support' section.
 Also, we recommend that you have a look at the stories on the site to find out what other young people in similar situations are going through.